zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosmfinfo/README.md

 public class ZosmfStatusExp extends TstZosConnection {

     /**
-     * Main method defines z/OSMF host and user connection and other parameters needed to showcase
+     * The main method defines z/OSMF host and user connection and other parameters needed to showcase
      * ZosmfStatus class functionality.
-This method perform API call to retrieve the status of the
+This method performs API call to retrieve the status of the
      * running z/OSMF instance on the z/OS backend.
      *
      * @param args for main not used
      * @author Frank Giordano
      */
     public static void main(String[] args) {
-        ZosConnection connection = new ZosConnection.Builder(AuthType.BASIC)
+        ZosConnection connection = ZosConnectionFactory
-                .host(hostName)
-                .zosmfPort(zosmfPort)
-                .user(userName)
-                .password(password)
-                .build();
+                .createBasicConnection(hostName, zosmfPort, userName, password);
         ZosmfStatus zosmfStatus = new ZosmfStatus(connection);
         ZosmfInfoResponse zosmfInfoResponse;
         try {